nucleartide/Shaders-for-Game-Devs-Workbook/Readme.md

 This repo accompanies that video course, and in math textbook style provides a collection of "end of chapter" exercises to apply your understanding of what Freya teaches.

-It is mostly drawn from Freya's code demos, but can/will be extended in the future to additional practice questions to build your shader skills.
+It is mostly drawn from Freya's code demos, but can/will be extended in the future to additional practice questions that test your shader skills.

 ## Exercises